-When the other server becomes available, both active servers will eventually transition to the load-balancing or hot-standby state, in which they will be responsible for their own scopes.
-Some clients belonging to the scope of the started server will be trying to renew their leases via the surviving server.
-This server will not respond to them anymore and the client will eventually transition back to the right server via rebinding mechanism again.
+If and when the other server once again becomes available, both active servers will eventually transition to the load-balancing or hot-standby state, in which they will again be responsible for their own scopes.
+Some clients belonging to the scope of the restarted server will try to renew their leases via the surviving server, but this server will not respond to them anymore; the client will eventually transition back to the correct server via the rebinding mechanism.